DelphiWorlds/DeviceLens/README.md

 ![Device Explorer](./Screenshots/DeviceExplorer.png)

-Double-clicking on a package in the list performs a "dump" of information about the package in the Package Dump memo
+Dumping a package in the list performs a "dump" of information about the package in the Package Dump memo